ipspace/netlab/docs/plugins.md

 * execute module **post_transform** function
 * execute plugin **post_transform** function

 Every plugin function is called with a single *topology* argument: the current topology data structure.
+The node- or link-manipulation functions must iterate over `topology.nodes` or `topology.links` lists.

+Plugins extending [configuration modules](modules.md) might have to define additional module attributes.
+The [module attribute lists](dev/module-attributes.md) have to be extended in the **init** function before any module validation code is executed.

 ## Example